A stable implementation of a data-driven scale-aware mesoscale parameterization: Subgrid parameterizations

 The subgrid mesoscale eddies produce the following subgrid momentum forcing acting on the resolved eddies \cite{zanna2020data}

-where $\mathbf{u}$ is the velocity field of the high-resolution model, $\overline{(\cdot)}$ is a spatial filter used in the LES approach and $\overline{\nabla}$ is a discretization of the gradient operator on a coarse grid.
-This subgrid forcing modifies the governing equations of the coarse ocean model as shown in Eq. \eqref{eq:gov_momentum}.
-Note that in the LES approach, we should use $\overline{\mathbf{u}}$ whenever referring to the solution of the coarse model, but here, for brevity, we omit this notation everywhere apart from Eq. \eqref{eq:subgrid_forcing}.
-To enable computations with a coarse ocean model, we should represent the subgrid forcing as a function of the resolved flow referred to as a \textit{parameterization}.
+where $\mathbf{u}$ is the velocity field of the high-resolution model, $\overline{(\cdot)}$ is a spatial filtering and coarse-graining operator.
+Here $(\overline{\mathbf{u}} \cdot \overline{\nabla} ) \overline{\mathbf{u}}$ is the numerical approximation of the advection operator on a coarse grid with the scheme used in MOM6.
+Specifically, we employ the \citeA{sadourny1975dynamics} energy-conserving scheme formulated in vector-invariant form using the identity $(\mathbf{u} \cdot \nabla) \mathbf{u} = (\zeta / h) \hat{\mathbf{z}} \times (h\mathbf{u}) + \nabla K$.
+The subgrid forcing (Eq. \eqref{eq:subgrid_forcing}) modifies the governing equations of the coarse ocean model as shown in Eq. \eqref{eq:gov_momentum}.
+Note that in the LES approach, we should use $\overline{\mathbf{u}}$ whenever referring to the solution of the coarse model, but here, for brevity, we omit this notation everywhere apart from in Eq. \eqref{eq:subgrid_forcing}.
+To enable computations with a coarse ocean model, we should represent the subgrid forcing as a function of the resolved flow, referred to as a \textit{parameterization}.

-The key physical process which is described by the subgrid momentum forcing is the redistribution of the kinetic energy from subgrid to resolved scales which is referred to as a \textit{KE backscatter} \cite{frederiksen1997eddy, berner2009spectral, thuburn2014cascades,ross2022benchmarking}.
-The backscatter energizes the ocean currents on large scales and represents the unresolved on a coarse grid upscale energy cascade \cite{mana2014toward}.